Eating & Drinking | FAQ

 Each of our meals is prepared according to a calculated recipe.
 The serving size is based on the average daily nutritional requirement of an adult.
 As every canteen kitchen, Studierendenwerk works with standardized calculations.
 Therefore, it is not always possible to adjust the portions to individual requests.

-It is stipulated by law that every student may eat one subsidized meal per day.
-Therefore, you can pay for a fellow student if he/she has forgotten his/her card but you will pay a guest fee on the second dish.
+It is stipulated by law that every student may eat one highly subsidized meal per day.
+If students wish to buy a second highly subsidized meal for themselves, an additional fee of €1.50 will be charged.
+Therefore, you can pay for a fellow student if he/she has forgotten his/her card and the student price will be charged.

 The service staff use standardized serving cutlery (ladles, tongs, etc.) of uniform size.
 As the meals are served manually the portion sizes can be slightly different.